IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

 ## Lab-ready check

-Make sure you have the following items ready:
+Make sure that you have the following items ready:

-  - In your browser, you have logged in as cecuser in the OpenShift console.
+  - In your browser, you are logged in as cecuser in the Red Hat OpenShift console.
-  - In your terminal, you have logged into the bastion server and authenticated to the OpenShift cluster using the OpenShift CLI oc.
+  - In your terminal, you are logged in to the bastion server and authenticated to the Red Hat OpenShift cluster by using the Red Hat OpenShift CLI oc.

 !!! warning "Warning"
-    Do not proceed further unless the items mentioned above are ready.
-Please refer to "Lab setup instructions" section (see left hand side menu) to setup your browser and terminal windows.
+    Proceed only after the above-mentioned items are ready.
+Refer to "Lab setup instructions" section (see left side menu) to setup your browser and terminal windows.

 ## Lab guide

 !!! note "Image zoom functionality"

-    Feel free to click on the images in the lab guide below to a view larger image.
+    Click the images in the following lab guide to view a larger image.

-In this lab, we will focus on the below:
+This lab focuses on the following aspects:

   - Deploy a vector database (DB) - milvus.

-  - Deploy a jupyter notebook where we will implement RAG pattern and learn about:
+  - Deploy a Jupyter Notebook which implements the RAG pattern and learn about:
       - Index the milvus DB with a sample PDF.
       - Query the DB to get relevant documents for the question asked.
-      - Create a prompt based on the relevant documents gotten from the previous step and send it to the LLM (IBM Granite model we deployed in Lab1) to get a domain specific answer.
+      - Create a prompt based on the relevant documents that are gotten from the previous step and send it to the LLM (IBM Granite model that was deployed in Lab1) to get a domain-specific answer.

-### Create project
+### Create a project

-1. Let's create a new OpenShift project that will hold all resources of this lan.
+1. Create a new Red Hat OpenShift project that holds all resources of this lab.
 Navigate to your browser window/tab which has the **Administrator** profile.
 Select **Home** **(A)** -> **Projects** **(B)** and click **Create Project** **(C)**.
    ![image](https://github.com/user-attachments/assets/839bbfd3-e4a0-4c19-9223-c01e6ce60221)

 2. In the resulting form, enter **lab2-demo** **(A)** as the project name and click **Create** **(B)**.